LittleYUYU/LittleYUYU.github.io/_pages/prospective_students.md

   For *all* interested students, please make sure to read some of my publications before contacting me.
 In your email,
   <ul>
     <li>Please enumerate 1-2 of my publications which you have the most interest;</li>
-    <li>For each publication, briefly describe what you read and what you see as the strengths and weaknesses of the paper.
-You are also welcome to let me know if you have any questions on the paper.</li>
+    <li>For each publication, describe what you read and what you see as the strengths and weaknesses of the paper.
+You are also welcome to let me know if you have any questions about the paper.</li>
   </ul>
   Your discussion on my publications will help me understand your interest and your background.
 It also means that you are seriously considering joining my group.
 I prioritize emails which contain this discussion and may not respond to those without this information.
 </div>